rinartha/textMiningMidProject/README.md

-# This repository is used for text mining project 1
+# This repository is used for text mining midterm project

 this code consist of several parts/folder
 1. raw_dataset : (from 01-02-2023 to 31-03-2023 from taiwannews.com.tw